-With the dawn of cross-functional tools, GTM-wide metrics and deeper account management, companies are embracing Revenue Operations now more than ever.
-They realize that modern business requires a greater degree of alignment between Marketing, Sales, Customer Success and Finance in order to rise above the competition.
+With the dawn of cross-functional tools, GTM-wide metrics, and deeper account management, companies are embracing Revenue Operations now more than ever.
+They realize that modern business requires a greater degree of alignment between Marketing, Sales, Customer Success, and Finance to rise above the competition.

-The main purpose of Revenue Operations initially was to pool resources and create some horizontal alignment between the various GTM departments.
-However, people have realized the cross-functional nature of Revenue Operations has provided unique insights and capabilities within planning, analysis, and strategy.
+The primary purpose of Revenue Operations initially was to pool resources and create some horizontal alignment between the various GTM departments.
+However, people have realized that the cross-functional nature of Revenue Operations has provided unique insights and capabilities within planning, analysis, and strategy.

 Follow along for an in-depth look into each building block.

 We live in a data-driven world.
-The beauty of Revenue Operations is being able to record, report, and understand all KPIs for the departments that work from a business's GTM strategy.
+The beauty of Revenue Operations can record, report, and understand all KPIs for the departments that work from a business's GTM strategy.
 Seeing the whole revenue funnel means businesses can pinpoint and then drill into problems across the GTM engine.

-Quality data and analytics are the backbone of Revenue Operations, and should be the first action you take when setting up a Revenue Operations function.
-A great resource for discovering the right metrics to track is David Skok's SaaS Metrics 2.0.
+Quality data and analytics are the backbone of Revenue Operations and should be the first action you take when setting up a Revenue Operations function.
+An excellent resource for discovering the right metrics to track is David Skok's SaaS Metrics 2.0.
 In summary, these are the bellwether metrics that everything should flow up to:

 Revenue Operations owns the entire GTM tool stack, facilitating consistency, smooth handoffs, and clarity of responsibility.
 Additionally, it is Revenue Operations' job to oversee procurement, make the business case for a new or replacement software, and ensure the proposed new tool integrates properly.

 Given the oversight and understanding of Revenue Operations, they are the natural System Admins for Salesforce and other software.
-These tools require a business understanding for creating fields and processes, and giving Revenue Operations ownership ensures that necessary data for the GTM and Finance teams is properly collected for analysis.
+These tools require a business understanding for creating fields and processes.
+Giving Revenue Operations ownership ensures that necessary data for the GTM and Finance teams are collected adequately for analysis.

 Additionally, Revenue Operations should own tech support and enablement.
 There are always bugs to fix, questions to answer, and licenses to assign or remove.
-On the enablement side, it is critical that there are clear training materials and documentation to establish a consistent process and to maximize the capabilities of the tools.
-Finally, Revenue Operations owns bonuses and commissions, which makes sense as the team that acts as the bridge between finance and the GTM functions.
+On the enablement side, there must be explicit training materials and documentation to establish a consistent process and maximize the tools' capabilities.
+Finally, Revenue Operations owns bonuses and commissions, making sense as the team that acts as the bridge between finance and the GTM functions.

-It’s important that corporate documentation such as onboarding, playbooks, handoffs, SLAs, and Q&As for the GTM team are owned by Revenue Operations.
+Corporate documentation such as onboarding, playbooks, handoffs, SLAs, and Q&As for the GTM team must be owned by Revenue Operations.
 This provides the same level of support and knowledge for all new and existing employees to protect against tribal knowledge, inconsistent processes, and slow ramp-up times.
 Plus, Revenue Operations can help maintain a consistent experience and messaging for the prospect.

-Based on the data owned by Revenue Operations, it is easy to see what goals are attainable, and what is needed in order to reach those targets.
-Given the understanding of the "engine room” Revenue Operations can also help determine what new tools, processes, functions, etc. are needed to support the growth.
+Based on the data owned by Revenue Operations, it is easy to see what goals are attainable and what is needed to reach those targets.
+Given the understanding of the "engine room," Revenue Operations can also help determine what new tools, processes, functions, etc., are needed to support the growth.

-More importantly, Revenue Operations should use the information at their disposal be able to preempt and predict other strategic initiatives.
-For instance, Revenue Operations might have visibility that certain segments are churning at a higher level than others, or that one marketing channel seems to convert at a higher rate.
+More importantly, Revenue Operations should use the information at their disposal to preempt and predict other strategic initiatives.
+For instance, Revenue Operations might have visibility that certain segments are churning at a higher level than others or that one marketing channel seems to convert at a higher rate.
 Revenue Operations then builds the business case and executes on a project.

-You may look at this and say, "well what doesn't Revenue Operations do?"
-It's a fair question, and the reality is that more departments and organizations are going to become more cross-functional.
-This allows companies to be more integrated, data driven, and make decisions faster.
-We might soon see a world where you don't have, “Marketing, Sales, and Customer Success," but instead might have "GTM Engage, Educate, and Expand."
+You may look at this and say, "well, what doesn't Revenue Operations do?"
+It's a fair question, and the reality is that more departments and organizations will become more cross-functional.
+This allows companies to be more integrated, data-driven, and make decisions faster.
+We might soon see a world where you don't have "Marketing, Sales, and Customer Success," but instead might have "GTM Engage, Educate, and Expand."
 Every organization is different, but investing in Revenue Operations can accelerate your growth and maturity, allowing you to invest elsewhere and reduce growing pains.
 Think of it as a "Revenue Operations Multiplier" that comes from building a strong foundation on data, tools, operations, and strategy.